© Copyright Brian Lambert

 Below is shown the mimic panel wiring for a Double Slip.
 Note that each point motor operated switch feeds an LED at the opposite end on the slips mimic diagram.
 Where an Insulated frog slip is used then a Single Pole Double Throw (SPDT) is all that needed at each end.
 This could be for example fed via a Peco PL13 or Seep PM1.
 Where an Electrofrog double slip is being used then a twin contact switch is needed - Double Pole Double Throw (DPDT).
 With one side of each switch feeding the indication LEDs and the other pair of contacts per motor feeding the points frog polarity.
 An example would be a Peco PL15 switch or a Stall point motor with two sets of change-over contacts fitted is required.

 The wiring diagram below is generic and shows the how the latching and un latching is fed from the point motor wiring.
-Diodes are fitted to ensure correct current flow.
+Diodes are fitted to ensure correct current flow and then works with DC or AC feed to the motor

 In the above circuit when the red wire feed to the point motor is powered the latching relay energises and mechanically latches in the energised position and remains in that position even when the power is removed from the red feed wire.
 It will remain latched mechanically until a second pulse of power is fed to its unlatch coil via the green wire.
 This is when the point motor is moved over to the opposite direction.
 Note: The Peco PL11 motor wiring colours are different from those depicted above.